Diamond-SaVa/TOAS-Portfolio/README.md

 Special Thanks

-To my beloved Andrea for your love that has supported me all this time, as well my dear family's and their understanding of my passion as a game developer.
+To my beloved Andrea and my dear family for all of your love and support that has led me to where I am now and where I am meant to be.